SyedSubhanRiaz/Assignment-1/README.md

 # Assignment-1
-I made my CV for using HTML.
+I make my CV for used HTML.